plow-technologies/onping-templates/DIY/Pulse_Wifi/README.md

 Next, while still on `https://onping.plowtech.net` again press `ctrl+k` and search for `Add MQTT Driver`.
 Press enter to select it from the menu.
 On the new page click `+New Location`.
 Create an MQTT JSON location with these attributes.

 * Name: Pulsejack 1
-* Lumberjack URL: IP address for your Lumberjack in LAS
+* Lumberjack: select your Lumberjack
 * Lumberjack port: 2000
 * Latitude: leave blank
 * Longitude: leave blank